beaker-project/beaker/documentation/whats-new/upgrade-0.17.rst

             'Waiting', 'Running', 'Completed', 'Cancelled', 'Aborted',
             'Reserved');

 To roll back, run the following SQL.
-If duplicate user e-mail addresses have been entered since the upgrade, you must first manually adjust them before restoring the UNIQUE constraint.
+If duplicate user email addresses have been entered since the upgrade, you must first manually adjust them before restoring the UNIQUE constraint.